Login | Register

 Maxi-taxis

-These 12–25 seat minibuses operate with similar set routes (like route taxis), departing downtown Port of Spain from City Gate; San Fernando from “the Stand” on Chancery Lane; and lower Scarborough opposite the port.
+These generally air-conditioned 12–25 seat minibuses operate with similar set routes (like route taxis), departing downtown Port of Spain from City Gate; San Fernando from near King’s Wharf; and lower Scarborough opposite the port.
+Hopping a maxi provides a true Trini experience, and is one sure way to get a feel for Trini culture, lingo and their flamboyant personalities.
+Most play music (sometimes very loudly).
 Bright colour bands indicate service areas:

 • Black (San Fernando–Princes Town): connections to Mayaro